salmanshaikh18/LearnReact/Redux.md

-Redux is a core library for state management and react-redux is a implementation of redux for wiring so redux and react can communicate.
+Redux is a core library of state management for JavaScript apps and react-redux is a implementation of redux for wiring so redux and react can communicate.

 Redux ek core library hai aur react-redux uska implementation hai wiring karne karne ke liye taaki react aur redux aapas me baat kar sake.